OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for November 13th, 2024 call
 The agenda for the November Office Add-ins community call:
-* Update on legacy Exchange online token deprecation ​
+* Update on legacy Exchange online token deprecation.​
-* Excel API/Capability Update
+* New Excel APIs and capabilities.
-* Word API Update
+* New Word APIs.

 > [!NOTE]
 > For us to improve our community call experience and better understand our audience, we invite you to fill out this survey: [Office Add-ins Developer Community Survey](https://forms.office.com/r/YNDtW8wQ6U).